Vivian-Lopez/Moving-Average-Strategy-Backtester/README.md

 - Implementation of fast, clean signal-generation logic in modern C++
 - Integration with Python for data visualization and analysis
 - Optimization of compute bottlenecks for large-scale backtests
-- Practical demonstration of production-grade design in a trading context

 ---